Anon-Planet/thgtoa/guide.md

     -   If you have no sensitive data yet on this laptop, select None

-    -   If you have sensitive data on an SSD, Trim alone should take care of it[^342] but I would recommend one pass (random data) just to be sure.
+    -   If you have sensitive data on an SSD, Trim alone should take care of it[^342] but we would recommend one pass (random data) just to be sure.

-    -   If you have sensitive data on an HDD, there is no Trim, and I would recommend at least 1-pass.
+    -   If you have sensitive data on an HDD, there is no Trim, and we would recommend at least 1-pass.

 -   Test your setup.
 Veracrypt will now reboot your system to test the bootloader before encryption.
 This test must pass for encryption to go forward.